bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 curl -m 3 10.244.67.143
 ```
 Now again if we want to test our new ClusterIP service we have to do this from within the cluster so we will sign in to the ctlr-mgmt node again and test our service.
+So what is the advantage of a ClusterIP over a Pod IP?
+The advantage is the ClusterIP will still work if the pods change.

 ```bash
 ssh ctlr-mgmt.lab.f5npi.net